NuiLab/FA462_Circle_Back/README.md

 # Creators

 # Version Control/Large File Tracking
 This repository utilizes Git LFS to track and manage large Unity files, while omitting other unnecessary file types.
-For more info, see our version control processes here.
+For more info, see our version control processes [here](https://github.com/NuiLab/FA462_Circle_Back/wiki/Version-Control-&-Using-Git-LFS).
-Otherwise, large files that are required for gameplay but cannot be stored in the repository will be listed [here](https://github.com/NuiLab/FA462_Circle_Back/wiki/Version-Control-&-Using-Git-LFS).
+Otherwise, large files that are required for gameplay but cannot be stored in the repository will be listed below.

 # Last Remarks